Introduction to pypsa#

 Name: now, dtype: float64

-If we group this by the bus and carrier
+If we group this by the bus and carrier and use it as bus_size, we can create pie charts at each bus showing the generation mix.

 s = n.generators_t.p.loc["now"].groupby([n.generators.bus, n.generators.carrier]).sum()